Autoclave

+Autoclaves are most commonly used before surgical procedures to sterilize medical instruments and supplies.
+This is accomplished by subjecting these items to pressurized saturated steam at 121 C at a gauge pressure of 15 psi for 15 to 60 minutes (or longer), depending on the size, density, and contents of the load.

+Industrial autoclaves are used in industrial applications, especially in the manufacturing of composites.
+Autoclaves are also commonly used in the chemical industry to cure coatings, vulcanize rubber, and for hydrothermal synthesis.
+Flexible "research-grade" autoclaves are used in a wide range of research and industrial tasks, including quality control and quality assurance for food and beverage production, biomedical and pharmaceutical research and development, and product testing.

 Uses

-Sterilization autoclaves are widely used in microbiology and mycology, medicine and prosthetics fabrication, tattooing and body piercing, and funerary practice.
-They vary in size and function depending on the media to be sterilized and are sometimes called retort in the chemical and food industries.

-Typical loads include laboratory glassware, other equipment and waste, surgical instruments, and medical waste.
+Sterilization autoclaves are widely used in microbiology and mycology, medicine and prosthetics fabrication, tattooing and body piercing, and funerary practice, and a wide range of industries (including food production).
+Autoclaves vary in size and function depending on the media to be sterilized.
+They are sometimes called retorts in the chemical and food industries (in the latter case this is short for "canning retorts").
+Typical loads include laboratory glassware, growth media, other equipment, surgical instruments, and potentially pathogenic waste.

-A notable recent and increasingly popular application of autoclaves is the pre-disposal treatment and sterilization of waste material, such as pathogenic hospital waste.
-Machines in this category largely operate under the same principles as conventional autoclaves in that they are able to neutralize potentially infectious agents by using pressurized steam and superheated water.
-A new generation of waste converters is capable of achieving the same effect without a pressure vessel to sterilize culture media, rubber material, gowns, dressings, gloves, etc. It is particularly useful for materials which cannot withstand the higher temperature of a hot air oven.
+A notable recent and increasingly popular application of autoclaves is the pre-disposal treatment and sterilization of waste material, such as pathogenic medical waste.
+Machines in this category largely operate under the same principles as conventional autoclaves in that they are able to neutralize (but not eliminate) potentially infectious agents by using pressurized steam and superheated water.
+A thermal effluent decontamination system functions as a single-purpose autoclave designed for the sterilization of liquid waste and effluent.

-Autoclaves are also widely used to cure composites, especially for melding multiple layers without any voids that would decrease material strength, and in the vulcanization of rubber.
+Autoclaves are also widely used to cure composites, especially for melding multiple layers without any voids that would decrease material strength (as is the case in producing laminated glass), and in the vulcanization of rubber.
 The high heat and pressure that autoclaves generate help to ensure that the best possible physical properties are repeatable.
 Manufacturers of spars for sailboats have autoclaves well over 50 ft long and 10 ft wide, and some autoclaves in the aerospace industry are large enough to hold whole airplane fuselages made of layered composites.

-Other types of autoclaves are used to grow crystals under high temperatures and pressures.
-Synthetic quartz crystals used in the electronics industry are grown in autoclaves.
-Packing of parachutes for specialist applications may be performed under vacuum in an autoclave, which allows the chutes to be warmed and inserted into their packs at the smallest volume.

-A thermal effluent decontamination system functions as a single-purpose autoclave designed for the sterilization of liquid waste and effluent.

 Air removal

-It is very important to ensure that all of the trapped air is removed from the autoclave before activation, as trapped air is a very poor medium for achieving sterility.
+It is very important to ensure that all of the trapped air is removed from the load prior to beginning the sterilization cycle, as trapped air is a very poor medium for achieving sterility.
 Steam at 134 C can achieve a desired level of sterility in three minutes, while achieving the same level of sterility in hot air requires two hours at 160 C. Methods of air removal include: